shalomalexander/Leetfriends_Client/README.md

 Project is powered by React JS and bundler is Vite.

-- [x] Add the name of your leetcode friend. hence the name Leetfriends
+- [x] Add the name of your leetcode friend.
 - [x] Remove the leetcode user from the list.
 - [x] Track how you rank among your peers.
 - [x] Your friends are stored in your local storage.